Horizontal-org/Tella-website/docs/Discover Tella/features.md

 :::danger
 For the moment, the submission to any type of server it is **not** encrypted.
-People who have access to the server itself are able to see the files, this decision was made as a way to facilitate data collection.
+People who have access to the server itself are able to see the files.
 :::